Policies

 Reinstatement

-Students academically dismissed from Rutgers Business School: Undergraduate – Newark program may petition for reinstatement once 8 semesters has elapsed.
-Petitioning to return requires a letter be submitted by July 1 to the Scholastic Standing Committee.
+Students academically dismissed from Rutgers Business School: Undergraduate-Newark program may petition for reinstatement once eight (8) semesters have elapsed.
+Petitioning to return requires submitting a letter to the Scholastic Standing Committee by July 1.
 The letter should include:

 2. The requested return semester

-3. Why the interest in returning to RBS?
+3. Why the student is interested in returning

 5. Official transcript(s) from any institutions attended since dismissal

-6. At the end of the petition, please include statements acknowledging that reinstatement is not guaranteed and reinstated students are placed on academic probation until the cumulative GPA is at least 2.5.
+6. At the end of the petition, please include statements acknowledging that reinstatement is not guaranteed and reinstated students are placed on academic probation until the cumulative grade-point average is at least 2.5.

-The letter and supporting documents can sent to:
+The letter and supporting documents can be sent to the Assistant Dean and Director of Underclass Students, Ben Lohmann (blohmann@business.rutgers.edu).

 Residency Requirement